-- 37. To manage the Council's physical assets including management of non-operational and operational land and buildings. - 38.
-In respect of the Council's property portfolio, including properties held or to be acquired under the Common Good or Housing Revenue Account, and consisting of land, buildings and all heritable assets including way leaves, servitudes, licences and agricultural and grazing leases, , to authorise all purchases and sales up to a value of ONE HUNDRED AND FIFTY THOUSAND POUNDS (£150,000) or leases with an annual rental of FIFTY THOUSAND POUNDS (£50,000), renewals of leases, rent reviews, rent free periods and assignations of sub leases in accordance with the Council's Estates Management Policy, Standing Orders Relating to Contracts, any scheme of sub-delegation prepared by the Executive Director setting out the level of employee able to authorise particular transactions, and the provisions of the Local Government (Scotland) Act 1973 and regulations made thereunder; - Authorised to agree sub-leases and assignations of leases on receipt of statutory references on completion of appropriate checks to ensure suitability of the incoming tenant.
+- 48. Manage and implement measured term contracts in respect of reactive, planned, and preventative maintenance, and property related statutory compliance matters. - 49.
+Manage and implement major capital and revenue projects where capital and revenue budgets are in place. - 50.
+Manage and implement the Council's Design Build Finance and Maintain (DBFM) contract in respect of Largs Campus. - 51.
+Monitor and report on capital and revenue property related budgets. - 52.
+Maintain and update the Council's corporate property asset management system. - 53.
+In respect of the Council's property portfolio including properties held or to be acquired under the Housing revenue Account and consisting of land, buildings and all heritable assets including way leaves, servitudes, licences and agricultural grazing land, to authorise all purchases and sales up to the value of THREE HUNDRED THOUSAND POUNDS (£300,000) or leases with an annual rent of ONE HUNDRED AND TWENTY THOUSAND POUNDS (£120,000), renewals of leases in accordance with the Council's Estate Management Policy, Standing Orders Relating to Contracts, any scheme of sub-delegation prepared by the Executive Director setting out the level of employee able to authorise particular transactions, and the provisions of the Local Government (Scotland) Act 1973, regulations made thereunder and all relevant statutory provisions. - 54.
+Agree sub-leases and assignations of leases on receipt of statutory references on completion of appropriate checks to ensure suitability of the incoming tenant. - 55.
+In respect of leases, sub-leases and assignations referred to above to consent to rent free periods. - 56.
+Terminate leases at their natural expiry date and at any break point detailed in lease agreement and to agree terms for the renunciation of leases prior to their natural expiry. - 57.
+Agree leases rentals at review periods. - 58.
+Agree to extensions and variations to existing lease agreements, subject to the extensions or variations not extending the term of the existing lease by a period in excess of 10 years. - 59.
+Authorised where arrears of rent have risen to instruct the Head of Democratic Services to raise appropriate action necessary in order to recover the arrears and/or to secure vacant position of the heritable property and if any other term of lease has been breached, to instruct the Head of Democratic Services to use the standard breach of contract remedies available which they consider appropriate.

-- 40. Authorise, in respect of leases, sub-leases and assignations referred to in paragraphs 1 and 2 above to consent to rent free periods. - 41.
-Authorise to terminate leases of at their natural expiry date and at any break point detailed in lease agreement and to agree terms for the renunciation of leases prior to their natural expiry. - 42.
-Authorise to agree lease rentals at review periods. - 43.
-Authorise to agree to extensions and variations to existing lease agreements, subject to the extensions or variations not extending the term of the existing lease by a period in excess of 10 years. - 44.
-Authorise, where arrears of rent have arisen to instruct the Head of Democratic Services to raise appropriate action necessary in order to recover the arrears and/or to secure vacant position of the heritable property and if any other term of lease has been breached, to instruct the Head of Democratic Services to use the standard breach of contract remedies available which she/he considers appropriate. - 45.
-Authorised to proceed with the repairs to land, commercial and industrial premises in the ownership of the Council subject to budgetary provisions. - 46.
-Authorised to enter in to wayleaves, servitudes and leases with statutory bodies and other providers of utility services who require rights over land for particular purposes. - 47.
-Authorised to negotiate and settle all claims arising from the exercise of the Councils powers to enter upon and take land in the discharge of statutory powers. - 48.
-Authorised to proceed with the repairs and maintenance to the Councils operational property portfolio within approved policies. - 49.
-Authorised to proceed with the repairs and maintenance to the public realm. - 50.
-Authorised to determine requests for rent abatement. - 51.
-Subject to the Councils Standing Orders relating to contracts to arrange for the demolition and clearance of buildings declared surplus by the Council where this is to be considered in the interest of the Council, and subject to advising the relevant Convenor and local Elected Members. - 52.
-Authorised to apportion office accommodation amongst Council services and to arrange for any necessary alterations or adaptations to such accommodation. - 53.
-Authorised to ensure the proper application of the Council Asset Management Strategy with respect to property including space standards etc. - 54.
-Authorised to provide landlords consent on sub-leases to Council owned land and properties and to authorise contributions to capital incentive packages up to a value of £75,000 if within budget provision.
+- 60. Proceed with the repairs to land, commercial and industrial premises in the ownership of the Council subject to budget provisions. - 61.
+Enter into wayleaves, servitudes and leases with statutory bodies and other providers of utility services and telecommunication services who require rights over land for particular purposes. - 62.
+Negotiate and settle all claims arising from the exercise of the Council's powers to enter upon and take land in exercise of statutory powers. - 63.
+Determine requests for rent abatement. - 64.
+Provide landlord's consent on sub-leases to Council owned land and properties and to authorise contributions to capital incentive packages up to a value of £75,000 if within budget provision. - 65.
+Authorising the development of commercial development opportunities on land and assets owned by the Council.